civol/HDLRuby/README.md

 sig.rl(3)
 ```

-It is possible to perform other kinds of shifts or rotations using the selection and the concatenation operators.
-Please refer to section [Concatenation and
-selection operators](#concatenation-and-selection-operators) for more details about these operators.
+It is possible to perform other kinds of shifts or rotations using the selection and concatenation operators.
+Please refer to section [Concatenation and selection operators](#concatenation-and-selection-operators) for more details about these operators.

 #### Conversion operators